 Teddy did not respond.
 A frown still occupied the better half of his face.

 Next to Teddy sat Caleb, with wavy dark hair and olive skin, different from his parents.
-Perhaps reminiscent of the relatives Ira had seen in the various family pictures scattered around the room.
+Perhaps reminiscent of the relatives in the various family pictures scattered around the room.
 Caleb’s eyes appeared heavy and distant, as though he wished he were anywhere but in that room at that moment.
 Ira reached a hand towards him.
 “It’s good to meet you.
 Your father spoke highly of you.
 I’m sorry we haven’t gotten to meet before this weekend.”

 Caleb shook his hand with a firm grip, his eyes looking past Ira towards the window.
 “I appreciate it, Mr. Rattenbury.
 I’m not home often, but my father mentioned you on our calls.”

 “Impressive.
 You’re an architect?”
-Ira said.
+Ira lifted his head.

 Matt, walking towards Ira, interjected before Caleb had a chance to respond.
 “Yes, my younger brother plays with his little drawings all day long.
 And by younger, I barely mean so –only eleven months, but he never could keep up with me, right Cabbie…”